tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

         m_map.fitBounds(bbox);
     });

 5. At this point in the tutorial, the layers should show up on the map.
 Select the "Best GFS Half Degree Forecast Time Series" dataset using the **Dataset** control to test a time-varying layer.
-Press the **Play** button on the Time-Dimesion control to animate the layer.
+Press the **Play** button on the Time-Dimension control to animate the layer.

-7. Implement Legend for Layers
+8. Implement Legend for Layers
 ==============================

+The THREDDS implementation of the WMS standard includes support for the ``GetLayerGraphic`` request.
+In this step you'll use this request to generate a legend image for the layer and style selected.

-1. Add an element for the legend to the :file:`templates/thredds_tutorial/home.html` template:
+1. Add an HTML element for the legend just under the dataset select controls to :file:`templates/thredds_tutorial/home.html`:

 .. code-block:: html+django